anthonygrees/oneview_chef_box_hugger/README.md

 # HPE OneView Chef Cookbook

-This cookbook provides recipes for the setup and conf of HPE OneView.
+This cookbook provides recipes for the setup and configuration of HPE OneView.

+HPE OneView provides a simple, consumer-inspired user experience that dramatically accelerates the everyday tasks of a Composable Infrastructure.
+By changing the focus from 'how devices are managed' to 'how people work', HPE OneView delivers a software-defined management platform that is extensible and easy to use.

 ## Environment Variables
 ```